programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 A bar will display the progress.
 Be sure not to close your browser or switch tabs during this time.
 The pop-up displayed below will remind you of this.

-{% include figure.html filename="donotswitch.png" alt="Visual description of figure image" caption="Figure 8.
-Popup Showing Not to Switch Tabs" %}
+{% include figure.html filename="donotswitch.png" alt="Pop-up browser notification is displayed stating not to switch tabs.
+There is an option to click OK or not show message again" caption="Figure 6.
+Pop-up Showing Not to Switch Tabs" %}

 After training is complete, you will want to test your model.
 There are various measures we can use to determine how well a model works.
 If you click on "Under the hood" in the Advanced settings, the Loss and Accuracy per Epoch is displayed.
 The closer the loss is to 0 and the accuracy is to 1, the better our model is at understanding our images.